 Rob Blair is a senior teaching fellow in the school of Electronics and Computer Science at the University of Southampton.
 He holds an MSc Information Systems from the University of East Anglia, an MSc Web Science from the University of Southampton and is about to defend his PhD thesis.
 Qualified to teach Physics, Mathematics and Computer Science, Rob is an experienced classroom teacher and online tutor specialising in data science.

 An Associate Professor of Computer and Web Science at the University of Southampton, David Millard is a founding member of the Web and Internet Science group in the school of Electronics & Computing Science (ECS).
 He is Director of Undergraduate Admissions and represent ECS on the steering group for the Web Science Centre for Doctoral Training.
 David is currently the Vice-Chair for ACM SIGWEB.
+His research roots are in Hypertext, and his current interests are in Web Science, specifically Digital Social Systems and Storytelling Machines.

 Dr Alan Rae holds a DPhil in Plant Science taken in the then Department of Agricultural Science in the University of Oxford in 1974.
 Since then he has worked in Marketing and General management in the Engineering, IT and Business support sectors, mainly as an owner manager, and has started up 4 businesses since 1981.
 He was regional chair of the CIM and sat on its Professional Body Board.
+His teaching centres around digital and entrepreneurial marketing.
+As well as working at Southampton, he's delivered courses at Brunel, London School of Business and Finance and Toulouse Business School as well as for Business Link and the Chartered Institute of Marketing.

 Gary Wills is an Associate Professor in Computer Science at the University of Southampton.
 He graduated from the University of Southampton with an Honours degree in Electromechanical Engineering followed by a PhD in Industrial Hypermedia systems.
 Gary is a Chartered Engineer, a member of the Institute of Engineering Technology and a Principal Fellow of the Higher Educational Academy.
 He is also a visiting associate professor at the University of Cape Town and a research professor at R-Labs.
 Gary’s research projects focus on Secure System Engineering and applications for industry, medicine and education.